Ed Sheeran in Shape Of You copyright dispute

-LONDON (AFP) - British singer Ed Sheeran appeared at London's High Court on Friday (March 4) as a copyright trial opened over allegations that his hit song, Shape Of You, lifted musical phrases from another track.
+LONDON• • British singer Ed Sheeran (right) appeared at London's High Court last Friday as a copyright trial opened over allegations that his hit song, Shape Of You, lifted musical phrases from another track.

-Shape Of You, released 2017, was a huge hit for Sheeran and it remains the most streamed-song ever on Spotify, with more than three billion streams.
+Shape Of You, released in 2017, was a huge hit for Sheeran and it remains the most streamed-song on Spotify, with more than three billion streams.

 It won the 31-year-old singer-songwriter a Grammy for Best Pop Solo Performance.
 He has a writing credit on the track along with several others.